 Stylin’ at the Marriott Beach Resort in Beautiful Curacao

 What sets one resort apart from its competitors?
 A great location is always preferable.
 The physical condition of a property is also a factor.
 But for me, the most important quality is customer service and the proper training of staff.
-I am pleased to report that Marriott’s Curacao Beach Resort and Emerald Casino, which is hosting me for four days as part of their BlogParadise event, has all three: great location, exquisite facilities, and one of the best-trained staffs I have ever encountered.
+I am pleased to report that the Marriott Beach Resort and Emerald Casino in Curacao, which is hosting me for four days as part of their BlogParadise event, has all three: great location, exquisite facilities, and one of the best-trained staffs I have ever encountered.

 From the moment I arrived, it was obvious how service oriented the resort’s employees are, but at dinner last night I learned this is more than just training.
 I asked the resort’s Sales Manager, Yvette Schotting, to tell me what makes this resort so special.
 She turned to our waitress, another Yvette, for an answer.